top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/26_fleet_level_planning.md

 	source environment.sh
 	source set_ros_master.sh

-Take care, NO argument to the set_ros_master.sh!
-We want the master to be on your laptop.
+Take care: *do not* pass an argument to the command set_ros_master.sh!
+We want a separate master to run on your laptop since the communication between duckiebot and laptop is done using the fleet-communication software.

 ### Step 7: Taxi central:
 Run on the taxi central your laptop:

 	roslaunch fleet_planning master.laptop.sh

 ### Step 8: Start the GUI